laravel/docs/views.md

 As you can see, the first argument passed to the `view` helper corresponds to the name of the view file in the `resources/views` directory.
 The second argument passed to helper is an array of data that should be made available to the view.

 Of course, views may also be nested within sub-directories of the `resources/views` directory.
-For example, if your view is stored at `resources/views/admin/profile.php`, it would be returned like so:
+For example, if your view is stored at `resources/views/admin/profile.php`, it should be returned like so:

 	return view('admin.profile', $data);